Safwan-Hossain/Java-Poker/README.md

 - **WebSocket Architecture:** Implemented reactive WebSocket connections using Spring WebFlux and Project Reactor to enable real-time multiplayer gameplay
 - **State Management:** Used Spring Statemachine to isolate game logic and maintain clean session flow across concurrent poker tables
 - **Containerization:** Dockerized the entire backend for consistent local development and streamlined cloud deployment
-- **Cloud Hosting:** Deployed the application on AWS EC2 with Nginx as a reverse proxy and Cloudflare for secure, low-latency global access
+- **Cloud Hosting:** Deployed the application on AWS EC2 with Nginx as a reverse proxy and Cloudflare for secure, low latency global access

 ## 🧰 Tech Stack